 - Reluctance to eat, especially dry food (kibble)

 - Give him finely chopped up food or canned food if he appears to be in pain.

 - Some kittens have an interest in gnawing on solid objects when the adult teeth are erupting.
 One kitten chewed on a leather handbag of mine.
 Find something suitable for your kitten to chew on such as a kitten toy or a softened dog chew.

-- There are several cat-friendly teething toys which can help your kitten.
-These should be large enough and strong enough to bite off pieces which could then be choked on or swallowed but should be gentle enough not to damage the teeth.
+- Several cat-friendly teething toys can help your kitten.
+These should be large enough and strong enough to bite off pieces that could then be choked on or swallowed but should be gentle enough not to damage the teeth.

 - DO NOT give human painkillers to a teething kitten.

 You may notice that the adult tooth erupts before the baby tooth has fallen out.
 In most cases, the tooth will eventually come out, but it is a good idea to seek veterinary attention as it may need to be extracted.
 This is a simple process as the tooth will be loose anyway.

 The baby teeth are not as strong as the adult teeth and can be easily damaged; keep hard objects which can damage the teeth away from your kitten.

 Kittens should have their teeth cleaned once a day with a pet toothbrush and toothpaste (never use human toothpaste).
 Also, feed raw chicken necks or wings and chunks of human-grade steak two to three times a week.